jacoby/jacoby.github.io/_posts/2022-09-07-back-in-the-saddle-weekly-challenge-181.markdown

 categories: ""
 ---

 It's [Challenge #181](https://theweeklychallenge.org/blog/perl-weekly-challenge-181/)!
 I took a few off, and when I got back into meeting the challenge, I didn't write about it.
-I'll tell you straight out that my head was elsewhere, but beyond fighting off a cough that just would not go away (I'm fine now, and it wasn't any of the bugs going around)
+I'll tell you straight out that my head was elsewhere, but beyond fighting off a cough that just would not go away (I'm fine now, and it wasn't any of the bugs going around), I was fine.

+I'm still early in a new job, and there's a lot of learning the new systems, so I just didn't want to be challenged as much.
+I'm feeling more comfortable in my position now, and I'll try to solve and blog the newer challenges.

+I make no promises, however.

 ### Task 1: Sentence Order